-In 1962, the American Law Institute published its Model Penal Code, which included an abortion statute, extending the justifiable reasons for abortion to include the risk of grave impairment to the mother’s physical or mental health, the risk of bearing a child with a grave physical or mental defect, and a pregnancy resulting from rape, incest or other felonious intercourse.
-These reforms were supported by the medical profession, led by obstetrician Alan Guttmacher and his brother Manfred, a prominent psychiatrist.
-Colorado became the first state to follow the American Law Institute’s recommendation by reforming its abortion law in 1967.
+In 1962, the American Law Institute published its Model Penal Code, which included an abortion statute, extending the justifiable reasons for abortion to include the risk of grave impairment to the mother’s physical or mental health, the risk of bearing a child with a grave physical or mental defect, and pregnancy resulting from rape, incest or other felonious intercourse.
+These reforms were supported by the medical profession, led by obstetrician Alan Guttmacher and his brother Manfred, a prominent psychiatrist Colorado became the first state to follow the American Law Institute’s recommendation by reforming its abortion law in 1967.

-From 1966 through 1972, the year before Roe v.
-Wade was decided, thirteen states amended their abortion statutes along the lines suggested in the Code.
+From 1966 through 1972, the year before Roe was decided, thirteen states amended their abortion statutes along the lines suggested in the Code.
 Alaska, Hawaii, New York, and Washington repealed their abortion laws altogether.
-In 1970, Hawaii legalized all abortions of non-viable fetuses performed by licensed physicians.
-The public debate that took place in New York during the late 1960’s typified the abortion movement’s struggle.
-In January 1968, Governor Nelson A. Rockefeller appointed an eleven member com- mission under the leadership of Charles W. Froessel, a retired Judge of theNew York Court of Appeals, to study the state of abortion law in New York.
-The Governor’s Commission appointed to review New York State’s Abortion Law issued its report in March 1968.
+In 1970, Hawaii legalized all abortions of nonviable fetuses performed by licensed physicians.
+The public debate that took place in New York during the late 1960s typified the abortion movement’s struggle.
+In January 1968, Governor Nelson A. Rockefeller appointed an eleven member com mission under the leadership of Charles W. Froessel, a retired Judge of theNew York Court of Appeals, to study the state of abortion law in New York The Governor’s Commission Appointed to Review New York State’s Abortion Law issued its report in March 1968.
 The Governor’s Commission Report was instrumental in changing the law in New York, and was the underpinning for Roe.

 Inasmuch as no law could compel a woman to have an abortion, the “morals” of abortion, said the majority, was the province of “religious institutions and philosophic traditions” and not an issue on which they could be expected to give an opinion.
-In fact, the report tracked the history of the entire controversy from both moral and secular points of view.
+In fact, the re port tracked the history of the entire controversy from both moral and secular points of view.
 It noted that there was a strong difference of opinion among religious scholars concerning the point at which life begins and, accordingly, whether, and at what point, abortion was permissible.

+The majority of the Governor’s Commission found that even if the lowest estimates were used, approximately 200,000 abortions were performed in the United States each year.
+It found that the restrictive laws created an abortion racket, operated by doctors without regard for the law, and performed by untrained persons who used the most primitive instruments under the most unsanitary conditions.
+They also found that New York’s restrictive law unfairly discriminated against the poor.
+New York’s underprivileged could neither travel to other jurisdictions where abortion was safe and legal, nor pay the prices charged by the instate doctors who were willing to perform illegal abortions.
+In effect, the poor often faced the choice between having a child that they could not afford to care for, or turning to one of the incompetent persons willing to sell their services for cheap.
+The majority cited estimations suggesting that 5,000 to 10,000 maternal deaths per year could be attributed to “botched, illegal abortions.
 While many individuals and groups had urged the adoption of an “abortion upon request” statute, the majority of the Governor’s Commission recommended that abortion be justified only if one of several conditions were satisfied.
-These conditions were: (1) to preserve the life of the woman; (2) to prevent grave impairment of the physical or mental health of the woman; (3) where the woman had a permanent physical or mental condition which would render her incapable of caring for the child if it were born; (4) where there was a substantial risk that the child, if born, would be so grossly malformed or have serious physical or mental abnormalities as to be permanently incapable of caring for himself/herself; (5) where the pregnancy resulted from rape in the first degree; (6) where the pregnancy resulted from incest; (7) where the pregnancy occurred out of wedlock while the woman was under sixteen years of age, and she remained unmarried at the time of the abortion; and, (8) where the woman already had four living children.
+These conditions were: (1) to pre serve the life of the woman; (2) to prevent grave impairment physical or mental health of the woman; (3) where the woman had a permanent physical or mental condition which would render her in capable of caring for the child if it were born; (4) where there was a substantial risk that the child, if born, would be so grossly malformed or have serious physical or mental abnormalities as to be permanently incapable of caring for himself/herself; (5) where the pregnancy resulted from rape in the first degree; (6) where the pregnancy resulted from incest; (7) where the pregnancy occurred out of wedlock while the woman was under sixteen years of age, and she remained unmarried at the time of the abortion; and, (8) where the woman already had four living children.

 The Commission’s recommendations for a liberalized abortion law were proposed as bills to the Legislature in 1968and 1969, but failed to pass on both occasions.
 On July 1, 1970, the New York Legislature passed the “justifiable abortional act,” which amended Section 125.05 of the New York Penal Law, providing that “[t]he submission by a female to an abortional act is justifiable when she believes that it is being committed by a duly licensed physician, acting under a reasonable belief that such act is necessary to preserve her life, or, within twenty-four weeks from the commencement of her pregnancy.”

-The amendment immediately met with opposition.
+At the time, New York had a Republican Governor and Republicans controlled both houses of the State Legislature.
+Passage in the New York legislature turned on a last-minute change in a vote.
+The amendment was immediately met with opposition.
 Professor Robert Byrn, of Fordham University School of Law, who had been a member of the Governor’s Commission, led an offensive to the New York Court of Appeals in 1972.
-Byrn attempted to be appointed legal guardian of the fictitious “Infant Roe,” meant to “symboliz[e] all unborn fetuses between four and twenty-four weeks of gestation scheduled for abortion.”
+Byrn attempted to have himself appointed legal guardian of the fictitious “Infant Roe,” meant to “symboliz[e] all unborn fetuses between four and twenty-four weeks of gestation scheduled for abortion.”
 The New York Court of Appeals upheld the statutory provision against this constitutional challenge, holding that embryos are not recognized as legal persons, and have no right to life under the state and federal constitutions.